Ultimate Traefik v3 Docker Compose Guide [2024]: LE, SSL, Reverse Proxy

 Typos and Misnaming

-Typos and misnaming are two of the most common mistakes people do.
+Typos and misnaming are two of the most common mistakes people make.
 For example, when I was creating Portainer, I had a typo in a middleware name.
-This caused Portainer to not start.
+This caused Portainer not to start.

-This should have been middlewares-chain-no-auth (- instead of .).
+This should have been chain-no-auth.
 Once I fixed this issue, Portainer started right up.

 404 or Cloudflare 502

-The most common reason for these errors are:
+The most common reason for these errors is:

 1. The service did not start properly

-2. The service port defined under Traefik labels is wrong
+2. The service port defined under Traefik v3 Docker labels is wrong

 For 1) check the logs for service to ensure it starts without problems.
 Sometimes improper permissions for the app data folder can cause the service to not start.
 If the service started without problems, then check that you specified the right port for the service under Traefik labels (commonly overlooked during copy-pasting).